ioos/registry/README.md

   * Service URL: http://sos.aoos.org/sos/sos/kvp?service=SOS&request=GetCapabilities&AcceptVersions=1.0.0
   * Service URL: http://sos.maracoos.org/stable/agg_catalogs/weatherflow_agg_catalog.xml
   * ISO WAF: http://www.neracoos.org/WAF/UMaine/iso/
-* Service Point of Contact: The person responsible for maintaining the service or that person's supervisor
+* Service Point of Contact: The person responsible for maintaining the service or that person's supervisor.
-* Service Organization: Regional Association (e.g. NERACOOS) or Federal Partner (e.g. NOAA CO-OPS)
+* Service Organization: Regional Association (e.g. NERACOOS) or Federal Partner (e.g. NOAA CO-OPS).

 ![Registration process](https://raw.github.com/ioos/registry/master/doc/images/IOOS%20Harvest%20Process.png)
 **Figure 1.** IOOS service metadata registration steps

 The Web services that can be registered with the IOOS Registry are:
    * SOS: A single getCapabilities request.
-Example: http://sos.aoos.org/sos/service?service=SOS&request=GetCapabilities&AcceptVersions=1.0.0
+Example: http://sos.aoos.org/sos/service?service=SOS&request=GetCapabilities&AcceptVersions=1.0.0.
    * THREDDS: A THREDDS catalog using the .xml extension.
 The catalog tree is crawled for all child datasets, but other catalogs referenced by `CatalogRef` are not followed.
 Thus registering a catalog that just points to other catalogs will not work.
 The individual catalogs must be registered.
-Example: http://dm2.caricoos.org/thredds/catalog/swan/catalog.xml
+Example: http://dm2.caricoos.org/thredds/catalog/swan/catalog.xml.
    * ERDDAP: The list of ISO records provided by ERDDAP.
-Example: http://erddap.secoora.org/erddap/metadata/iso19115/xml/
+Example: http://erddap.secoora.org/erddap/metadata/iso19115/xml/.
    * WAF: A web accessible folder containing ISO metadata XML documents.
 This offers the most control over the metadata that will appear in the registry, but requires effort to create and maintain.
-Example: http://www.neracoos.org/WAF/iso/
+Example: http://www.neracoos.org/WAF/iso/.
    * WMS: A single getCapabilities file.
-Example: http://www.neracoos.org/thredds/wms/WW3/fine.nc?service=WMS&version=1.3.0&request=GetCapabilities
+Example: http://www.neracoos.org/thredds/wms/WW3/fine.nc?service=WMS&version=1.3.0&request=GetCapabilities.

 ### What happens after metadata is submitted to the Service Registry?
 * The URL submitted is manually added to the [collection source table](https://www.ngdc.noaa.gov/docucomp/collectionSource/list?&layout=fluid).
 The service is listed as "submitted".